knative/docs/docs/eventing/getting-started.md

 ### Triggers

-Triggers allows events to register interest with a `Broker`.
+`Triggers` allow events to register interest with a `Broker`.
 A `Trigger` is split into two parts: the Filter, which tracks interested events, and the Subscriber, which determines where the event should be sent.

 *Note: These steps may change, as the current steps in the Hello Word Eventing Solution don't seem to work.
 Will ask for engineer input here.
 This is a workaround for now*